rakeshvani/rakeshvani/README.md

 # Rakesh Ranjan

-I am Rakesh Ranjan, an AI Engineer with a strong passion for building intelligent systems, solving large-scale real-world problems, and exploring the intersection of machine learning, computer vision, and distributed systems and  Always ready for battle with invisible monsters.
+I am Rakesh Ranjan, an AI Engineer with a strong passion for building intelligent systems, solving large-scale real-world problems, and exploring the intersection of machine learning, computer vision, and distributed systems.

 ---
 ### 🧠 Skills & Tools